ZhaoBioinformaticsLab/PlantSSPProtocols/README.md

 </code></pre>
 <p>In above commands, <code>-p 20</code> or <code>-t 20</code> is the number of CPU cores assigned to the program.
 Type <code>nproc</code> to check the maximum number in your computer. <code>-m 40G</code> is max RAM size assigned to your computer.
 Type <code>free</code> to check your computer RAM size.<br>
 <code>transcriptome/transcriptome_models.gff3</code> contains transcriptome data which is expression evidence in Maker genome annotation (next step)</p>
-<h3 id="optimized-genome-annotation-procedure-for-mining-ssp-gene-using-maker-pipeline">1.2 Optimized genome annotation procedure for mining SSP gene using Maker pipeline</h3>
+<h3 id="optimized-genome-annotation-procedure-for-mining-ssp-gene-using-maker-pipeline">1.3 Optimized genome annotation procedure for mining SSP gene using Maker pipeline</h3>
 <p>General genome annotation procedure can be optimized to identify more SSP gene through including SSP-specific expression evidence and conserved known SSP domain.</p>
-<p><strong>1.2.1. prepare Maker configuration file</strong><br>
+<p><strong>1.3.1. prepare Maker configuration file</strong><br>
 The protocol for genome annotation using Maker has been well documented [ref].
-We installed and tested Maker pipeline in the Docker image xxx.
+We installed and tested Maker pipeline in the Docker image.
 Users need to generate three maker_opts files: <code>maker_opts_1.ctl</code>, <code>maker_opts_2.ctl</code> and <code>maker_opts_3.ctl</code>.
 In addition, Maker also need maker_bopts.ctl and maker_exe.ctl files.
 These files include input data files path and other settings for genome annotation.
 Maker will take these files  as input to generate final gff file with genome annotation information.
 The annotation procedure will be typically invoked for three rounds to generate optimized result.</p>
 <p>The GFF file for transcriptome generated by previous step and known SSP protein sequences (as of 01/2019, under /work/ssp/data) will be put in above three maker_opts files (line 18 and 23).
 The extra information will help maker to identify novel SSP genes.</p>
+<p><strong>1.3.2 Run MAKER pipeline</strong></p>
 <p>We included all Maker configuration files in demo data.
 Users should be able to test Maker for the first round using the following command:</p>
 <pre><code>cd /work/ssp
 time /usr/lib64/mpich/bin/mpiexec -n 20 maker -fix_nucleotides maker_opts_1.ctl maker_bopts.ctl maker_exe.ctl  1&gt;&amp;2 2&gt;log